-Senator Boren.
+Senator BOREN.
 Is that an area that you might be willing to pursue in terms of taking a look at it, and if there is a disadvantage in this country, trying to uncover the cause?

-Mr. Baker.
+tage in this country, trying to uncover the cause?
+Mr. BAKER.
 Certainly.
 I think such a study could prove useful.
 They may have one over there.
 I am not aware of that.

-Senator Boren.
+Senator BOREN.
 And I wonder, finally.
 There has been a lot of talk about capital formation, and that is something we have worked for a long time-and long before I came on this committee-they were working on trying to reach a concensus that we needed to increase capital formation and saving in the country so that we could retool, modernize, have new research and development, expand our economy.